MicrosoftDocs/windowsserverdocs/z-harvest-multipoint/compute/remote-desktop-services/multipoint-1/MultiPoint-Server-Site-Planning.md

 -   Consider how you might want to expand in the future.
 Will you be adding more stations?

 ## Station layout and configuration
 The physical layout of your site may affect your choice of station type.
-For more details about the different station types, refer to [MultiPoint Server Stations](../../../compute/remote-desktop-services/multipoint-1/MultiPoint-Server-Stations.md) in this guide.
-Multiple station types are allowed on a single [!INCLUDE[win8_server_multipoint_3](../../../compute/remote-desktop-services/multipoint-1/includes/win8_server_multipoint_3_md.md)].
+For more details about the different station types, refer to [MultiPoint Stations](../../../compute/remote-desktop-services/multipoint-1/MultiPoint-Server-Stations.md) in this guide.
+Multiple station types are allowed on a single MultiPoint Services.
 This provides you with extra flexibility to meet your installation needs.

 ### Layout for direct\-video\-connected stations